A-Momin/noteshub/nts/notes_aws1.md

         -   Adjusts routing based on the user's geographic location and bias settings.
         -   Allows shifting traffic dynamically to preferred locations.

-    -   **Failover Routing**

-        -   Directs traffic to a secondary resource if the primary fails.
-        -   Requires health checks to monitor resource availability.

     -   **Multivalue Answer Routing**
         -   Returns multiple IP addresses for a domain.